onflow/kitty-items/README.md

 - It demonstrates how to interact with Flow using the Flow client library (**@onflow/fcl**) from different areas of your application.
 - It's a **complete smart contract powered NFT marketplace** that showcases how to use Flow's resource-oriented smart contract programming language: Cadence.

+## Live demo

+#### Check out the [live demo of Kitty Items](https://kitty-items.on.fleek.co/#/), deployed on IPFS and the Flow Testnet.

+### Legend:
 Above is a basic diagram of the parts of this project in each folder, and how each part interacts with the others.

-Legend:

 1) ### The Flow Blockchain
     - The hero of our story.
 Flow is a next-generation blockchain platform that is designed to be fast and easy to use.
 If you're new to Flow, consider reading more about it.
 Read the [Flow Primer](https://www.onflow.org/primer), or go to the [Flow developer documentation](https://docs.onflow.org/) to get some more context before diving into this application.